List of The Walking Dead (TV series) characters: Greene Family Farm

-The Greene Family Farm, first appearing in "Bloodletting", is led by patriarch Hershel Greene, with whom he lives with his daughters Maggie and Beth, his foreman Otis, his wife Patricia, and Jimmy, Beth's boyfriend, who is tutored by Hershel.
+The Greene Family Farm, first appearing in "Bloodletting", is led by patriarch Hershel Greene, where he lives with his daughters Maggie and Beth, his foreman Otis, Otis' wife Patricia, and Jimmy, Beth's boyfriend, who is tutored by Hershel.
 At the beginning, he had many problems with Rick about the walkers and ignored what was happening in the outside world, but eventually Hershel and Rick formed a great friendship by becoming advisors to one another.